nopnop2002/esp-idf-espnow-gateway/README.md

 Some development boards have a Serail TX signal LED.
 They consume battery.
 Since the ESP12 has an LED on the module, it is not suitable for battery operation.
+Care should be taken when selecting hardware to reduce battery consumption.
 Some WeMos D1 Mini clones cannot be started with 3V power supply.

 # Installation